AHartNtkn/IotaTT/README.md

 To issue a type as an argument, use ``<TERM> + <TYPE>``.

-Note that IotaTT supports quantification over types when defining types (which is generic type-polymorphism).
+Note that IotaTT supports quantification over kinds when defining types (which is generic type-polymorphism).
 This is necessary for describing, for example, identity types, but is not present in the system described by the Stump